nature

 pupae

 So I went for it.
 I Started putting pipes together and making things.
-I ordered a nuk of bees – A nuk of bees is usually about three pounds of worker bees and a freshly mated queen.
-Apiaries sell nuks once a year in the spring, so if you are going to make or purchase an indoor beehive yourself, then order the bees now, from your local apiary (honeybee distributors) before they sell out!
+I ordered a nuk of bees – about three pounds of worker bees and a freshly mated queen.
+Apiaries sell nuks once a year in the spring.

 Here is a list of the supplies I used to build the beehive: